Information about Tunisia

 Cohabitation is, though, easily possible, since the non-sexual interaction / cohabitation of individuals of the same sex ("friendship") is not considered to be offensive, but rather a normal occurence.

-So, as long as homosexuals refrain from any sexually understood action in the public in Tunisia, they will not experience serious problems when living together.
+So, as long as homosexuals refrain from any sexually understood actions in the public in Tunisia, they will not experience problems when living together.

 However, the cohabitation of Westerners and Tunisians, is mostly suspected to be an homosexual partnership - it will often be tolerated by state and society, but never accepted.